How to Enable File Preview in Windows 11 PowerToys

 - Ensure Enable Thumbnail support is also turned on.

-Once enabled, open File Explorer and press ALT + P to show the Preview Pane.
-Click on a file, and you will see its contents rendered automatically.
+Once enabled, open File Explorer and press ALT + P to reveal the Preview Pane.
+Clicking on a file renders its contents automatically.

 Troubleshooting